Ranked Choice Voting

 Where seats are elected in multi-seat, at-large elections, ranked-choice voting will make the results more proportional and hence more representative of the voters.

-Currently state law allows charter cities to enact elections by ranked-choice voting, but not general law cities.
+Currently California state law allows charter cities to enact elections by ranked-choice voting, but not general law cities.
 As Secretary of State, I would support amending state law to give general law cities the same option.

 Ranked-Choice Voting in San Francisco, California